twaite11/collateral_bio_core/README.md

 ## 🎯 Mission

-**Collateral Bio** is pioneering the development of precision cancer therapeutics through novel Cas13d enzyme discovery.
+**Senary Bio** is pioneering the development of precision cancer therapeutics through novel Cas13d enzyme discovery.
 Our mission is to identify and validate high-collateral Cas13d variants capable of targeting cancer-specific fusion RNAs, creating a "suicide switch" mechanism that induces apoptosis specifically in tumor cells while preserving healthy tissue.

 We combine computational biology, machine learning, and high-throughput screening to accelerate the discovery of next-generation RNA-guided therapeutics.